JoshuaHess12/miaaim/docs/source/workflows.rst

 Image Preparation (HDIprep)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Image preparation begins the workflow for MIAAIM, and it is designed to provide processed images to the image registration workflow.
+Image preparation begins the workflow for MIAAIM, and it is designed to provide processed images to the HDIreg image registration workflow.
 Processing is carried out using the containerized `hdi-prep <https://github.com/JoshuaHess12/hdi-prep>`_ Python module.
 Image preparation can process high-parameter images as well as histological stains.

 HDIprep can chain together multiple operations to process images.
 Passing arguments are streamlined through the use of YAML parameter files.

 YAML Parameter File
 -------------------